-NON-BINARY: This is an umbrella term for any number of gender identities that sit within, outside of, across or between the spectrum of the male and female binary.
-A non-binary person might identify as gender fluid, trans masculine, trans feminine, agender, bigender etc.
+NON-BINARY: Genders that sit within or outside of the spectrum of the male and female binary are non-binary.

+A person might identify solely as non-binary, or relate to non-binary as an umbrella term and consider themselves genderfluid, genderqueer, trans masculine, trans feminine, agender, bigender, or something else.

-TRANSITION/GENDER AFFIRMING: The personal process or processes a trans or gender diverse person determines is right for them in order to live as their defined gender identity and so that society recognises this.
+TRANSITION/GENDER AFFIRMING: The personal process or processes a trans or gender diverse person determines is right for them in order to live as their defined gender and so that society recognises this.
 Transition may involve social, medical/surgical and/or legal steps that affirm a person's gender.

-Affirming gender doesn't mean changing gender, 'having a sex change' or becoming a man or a woman, transition isn't the same as being trans.
-A trans or gender diverse person who hasn't medically or legally transitioned is no less the man, woman or non-binary person they've always been.
+Affirming gender doesn't mean changing gender, 'having a sex change' or 'becoming a man or a woman', and transition isn't the same as being trans.
+A trans or gender diverse person who hasn't medically or legally affirmed their gender is no less the man, woman or non-binary person they've always been.

-CISCENDER: A term used to describe people who identify their gender as the same as what was assigned to them at birth (male or female).
+CISGENDER: A term used to describe people whose gender is the same as that assigned to them at birth (male or female).
 'Cis' is a Latin term meaning 'on the same side as'.